Create branches of block diagram that apply only to simulation or only to code generation

 The blocks connected to the Sim port do not have external signals.

-The Sim port input path does not contain a MATLAB® S-function or an Interpreted MATLAB Function block.
+The Sim port input path does not contain an S-function or an Interpreted MATLAB Function block.

 If you enable block reduction optimization, Simulink eliminates blocks in the branch connected to the Coder port when compiling the model for simulation.
 For information about block reduction, see Block reduction in the online Simulink documentation.